rgaiacs/numfocus-2017-grant/body.md

 ## Software Carpentry and Data Carpentry Workshops

-The Data Carpentry Lesson for Oceanography will be tested by Melissa Mendonça and Juliana Leonel in Florianópolis.
+The Data Carpentry Lesson for Oceanography will be tested by Melissa Mendonça and Juliana Leonel in Florianópolis in the weeks following the lesson translation sprint.

-We are looking for partners in other Brazilian cities interested to host a Software Carpentry or Data Carpentry workshop in the weeks following the lesson translation sprint.
+We also received letters of interest from the Federal University of Ceará to host a Software Carpentry or Data Carpentry workshop given that some experienced instructors will be visiting Brazil.
+This additional workshops will have in average 20 learners.

 # Benefit to Project and Community